evan-mick/ShaderEngine/readme.md

 Part of the future plan is to add its effects as well, which is why it is being left in and I will not try to replace it with something more lightweight.
 OpenGL is also a major dependency, but that should come with most OS's.

+It also, in my experience, requires installing
+- protobuf
+- abseil-cpp
+- hdf5
+and possibly other packages.

 ## TODO

 There are a number of potential features I would like to add, here is a list so one can get the idea of what direction I would want this project to head